 When we think of letters in direct mail, we often think of transactional letters or perhaps pre-approval letters for loans or lines of credit - but there are so many other creative ways to use letters in your marketing campaigns.

-Let’s examine three brands that are effectively using letters in their marketing campaigns or using direct mail to streamline business operations.
+Let’s examine two brands that are effectively using letters in their marketing campaigns or using direct mail to streamline business operations.

 This letter appears to have been triggered when a prospect looked at auto insurance rates with Travelers or used a calculator tool on the website.
 This acquisition campaign has many great elements working in its favor: